srokatonie/easy-accordion-block-fork/readme.txt

 == Description ==

 Easy Accordion Gutenberg Block is a custom Gutenberg Block developed with Gutenberg Native components to create an accordion or a FAQ section easily.
 You don't need to have any coding knowledge.
+It is fast and light-weight.
+It only loads scripts on the pages where the block is used.
+It is highly customizable.
+You can use it with any theme.
+It is compatible with any of the WordPress themes.

 ### Video Tutorial
 [youtube http://www.youtube.com/watch?v=Hh3LNLpwzX4]

 ### Key Features
 * Simple, light-weight, and fast
 * **Load scripts only on the pages where the block is used**
 * **Developed with Gutenberg Native Components**
+* **Single and Multiple accordion items opened at a time**
 * Simple drag and drop using
 * **10 SVG icons for active & inactive accordion**
 * Highly Customizable